The process by which the Library asks you to return a book that you have borrowed before its due date, because another borrower has reserved it.

 To extend the loan period of an item.
-You can renew any item that has not been reserved by another borrower, except for High Demand and day loan items.
+You can renew any item that has not been reserved by another borrower, except for day loan items.

 To stop an item that is on loan to another borrower being renewed - you will join a queue for the item if others have also reserved it.
 You can also reserve items that are available on the shelf at one site to be delivered to another for collection.